NDB supports online schema changes. A

 NdbDictionary object has a

-pointers to objects held in the global schema cache.
-Each local
+cache contains pointers to objects held in the global schema

-schema cache holding a reference to a schema object in the
+cache.
+Each local schema cache holding a reference to a schema

-global schema cache increments the global schema cache reference
+object in the global schema cache increments the global schema

-count by 1.
-Having a schema cache that is local to each
+cache reference count by 1.
+Having a schema cache that is local

-up without imposing any locks.
-The local schema cache is
+be looked up without imposing any locks.
+The local schema cache

-normally emptied (reducing global cache reference counts in the
+is normally emptied (reducing global cache reference counts in

 Operation without schema changes.
 Normal operation proceeds as follows in the cases listed below: